NANDINI SAXENA, Manager, Knowledge Exchange

 Alexandra is a KE Lead in the Northeast Region of PSSP, located in the Penetanguishene office.
 She holds a Master’s in Arts (Sociology) with a focus on culturally competent health promotion, as well as a Bachelor in Science (Biochemistry) – both from the University of Waterloo.
 She is currently pursuing a certification in Project Management.
 She is interested in working with different communities to identify opportunities to use evidence to make lasting positive impacts.
 When not at work, she’s running around after her two sons and enjoys spending time on beautiful Georgian Bay.

 ANGELA YIP, Knowledge Broker

 Located at the EENet Management and Resource Centre in Toronto, Angela is a knowledge broker with a background in neuroscience.
-She has worked for a number of years in KE and research analysis.
+She has worked for a number of years in health systems and services research, and is currently focused on transferring evidence into practice and policy.
 As a devout snowboarder, Angela is one of the only team members who welcomes the winter.
-When there isn’t snow on the ground, you’ll find her golfing and dreaming about eclectic cuisine.
+When there isn’t snow on the ground, you’ll find her golfing, dreaming about eclectic cuisine and travelling to find it!
 (Angela pictured left.)

 angela.yip [at] camh [dot] ca